 - Lettuce or cabbage: Shredded lettuce or cabbage adds a crunchy texture and fresh flavor to tacos.

-- Cilantro: Fresh cilantro leaves add a bright, herbaceous flavor to tacos.
+- Cilantro: Fresh cilantro leaves add a bright, herbaceous flavor to tacos, especially on carne asada tacos.

 - Pickled red onion: the acid in these offsets the pork really well.
 Skip down to the recipe card for a quick recipe.